 - Celebrate Recovery: This Christ-centered group helps members face and overcome their hurts, habits and hang-ups.
 Open meetings are on Tuesdays at 7 p.m. (dinner beginning at 6:15 p.m.), and gender-specific step groups are on Thursdays from 7-9 p.m.
 For more information, visit our Celebrate Recovery page.

-- Support Group for Caregivers of those with Dementia: A support group for family and friends of those with Alzheimer’s disease or other related dementia, this group allows caregivers to shared experiences and gain insight from others.
+- Caregiver Support Group: A support group for family and friends of those with Alzheimer’s disease or other related dementia.
 Meetings are the first Thursday of the month at 7 p.m.

 Some groups don’t meet regularly but hold series or events at different times during the year.